mrbassplayer/Get-VLANHealthCheck/README.md

 Credit where credit is due.
 https://kb.vmware.com/s/article/1007069
-The initial script just pulled the VLAN information from the CDP.
-But I found that "observed traffic" wasn't reliable enough over time.
+The initial script just pulled the VLAN information from the 'Discovery Protocol', but I found that "observed traffic" wasn't reliable enough over time.
 VLANs would disappear.
 However it was useful in getting the switch and port information.

 Luc Dekens' code here https://communities.vmware.com/message/2643890#2643890 helped me figure out how to parse the Trunked and UnTrunked VLANs.